How can herbs benefit you during your pregnancy? Is it safe to use herbs while you are pregnant? How can you determine if an herb is safe?

 If your symptoms are so severe you know you need relief and you are going to seek medicinal relief, you may want to use an herb.

-Many herbs can be much easier on your body than over-the-counter medication, and they sometimes have less side effects.
+Many herbs can be much easier on your body than over-the-counter medication, and they sometimes have fewer side effects.

 If your symptoms are rather bad, but manageable, you need to weigh the risks and benefits.

-To do this you will consider whether or not relieving your current symptoms is worth the potential risks associated with the herb or medicine you are wanting to use.
+To do this, you will consider whether or not relieving your current symptoms is worth the potential risks associated with the herb or medicine you want to use.

 While herbs and over-the-counter medications can help you, the best option for you and your baby might be to avoid both.
 Sometimes you need relief, and that is okay.
 Make sure the problems you are having are not a cause of something else first.

-Many mothers will have symptoms that are caused from other underlying issues.
+Many mothers will have symptoms that are caused by other underlying issues.